mosaicnetworks/evm-lite-client/README.md

-# EVML-Client (Javascript)
+# EVM-Lite Client (Javascript)

-An Javascript client library to interact with EVM-Lite.
+A Javascript client library and Command Line Interface to interact with EVM-Lite.

 ## Deploy CLI